Kus4n4g1777/dev-portfolio/README.md

 This repository now includes backend + database + Angular frontend + React frontend.

-I’m documenting everything here so deployment, testing, and future improvements are easier.
+I'm documenting everything here so deployment, testing, and future improvements are easier.
 This includes notes about version switching between different projects and environments, as well as troubleshooting steps for Windows Docker setups.

 ---